-The mission of the Department of Pharmaceutical Health Services Research (PHSR) is to improve health among diverse populations through health services and other drug-related research, education, service and community outreach.
+OUR MISSION: Improve health among diverse populations through health services and other drug-related research, education, service and community outreach.

 Faculty Research Interests

-View a list of what fields of research PHSR faculty are currently investigating.
+Explore the fields of research PHSR faculty are currently investigating.

-View employment opportunities that the department is currently recruiting for.
+Open Faculty Positions View employment opportunities that the department is currently recruiting for.